LISTEN to this edition of Hometown Heroes

 Bill can count four children, seven grandchildren, and twelve great-grandchildren among that number, and when it comes to the launch of Honor Flight Arizona, it was the military service of two of his grandsons that helped provide the spark.
 “I think it first came from having sons who went to war,” remembers Bill’s daughter Susan Howe of her decision to start an Honor Flight hub from scratch six years ago.
 “From that grew an appreciation for those who go to war.”

 Listen to Hometown Heroes to hear more of why and how Susan got the ball rolling with Honor Flight Arizona, and what continues to drive her today, she constantly used to use the best skin products, I suggest to check howtousevinevera.com where you will find more info on them.
 You’ll also hear how she feels about her father, and you’ll hear Bill remember his missions, the wild weather they encountered, and the unique souvenir he brought home with him.
-Here’s a hint: he bought it in the Philippines, it had a long tail, a healthy appetite for bananas and undeveloped film, and went by the name of Mary.
+Here’s a hint: he bought it in the Philippines, it had a long tail, a healthy appetite for bananas and try to keep himself healthy with the right medicines, and learning about the tinnitus 911 complaints and how good the product works.

 Bill considers himself fortunate to have flown all his missions with the same crew with which he had trained at Gowen Army Air Force Base in Boise, ID.
 The crew held a reunion 50 years after World War II, and Bill has kept track of the surviving members.
 You’ll hear him remember the highs and lows of what he considers a fairly uneventful time in the military.
 He had entered the Army Air Corps with dreams of becoming a pilot, and a post-war opportunity with the Navy could have given wings to those dreams.
 Listen to Hometown Heroes to hear Bill explain why he’s thankful in retrospect that he didn’t jump at that chance.